palu3492/marketplace-web-app/README.md

     Helped with using SQLAlchemy.

     https://pythonhosted.org/Flask-Uploads/
-    For learning how to do flask file uploads.
+    For learning how to do Flask file uploads.

     https://flask-migrate.readthedocs.io/en/latest/
     For learning how to use Flask Migrate.